allegro/blog/CONTRIBUTING.md

 ## Repo permissions

-The repository for blog authors is at https://github.com/allegro-internal/blog/ (the project at allegro/blog is only technical, used for publishing the blog outsie of the organziation, and actually contains a copy of allegro-internal/blog but without full commit and review history).
+The repository for blog authors is at https://github.com/allegro-internal/blog/ (the project at allegro/blog is only technical, used for publishing the blog outside the organization, and actually contains a copy of allegro-internal/blog but without full commit and review history).

 You need to add yourself to the `blog-authors` AD group in [SIM](https://sim.allegrogroup.com/) in order to gain write